martinvichnal/Sudoku-solver/README.md

 # Sudoku
- A program taht solves Sudoku
+ A program that solves Sudoku